khulnasoft/AiKit/docs/overview/contributing/the_basics.rst

     .. image:: https://raw.githubusercontent.com/khulnasoft/khulnasoft.github.io/main/img/externally_linked/contributing/the_basics/git_blame/git_blame_3.png?raw=true
        :width: 420

-Whenever starting a discussion or creating an issue, you are very welcome to tag members of the Ivy team using "@", selecting the person you think would be most suitable to interact with, based on the information gained from the above steps.
+Whenever starting a discussion or creating an issue, you are very welcome to tag members of the Aikit team using "@", selecting the person you think would be most suitable to interact with, based on the information gained from the above steps.

 Pull Requests
 -------------